A leadership-focused graduate degree

 Graduate minor in public administration

 A graduate student admitted to another program at SFA can minor in public administration.
-The minor in public administration consists of:
+The minor can be include any PBA courses listed within the Graduate Bulletin.

 Five-year overlap program